February has become snowier in the past two decades across Minnesota, thanks to more, and sometimes larger snowstorms.

 February has become a much more "active" month for winter storms in recent years.
 At Rochester, 11 of the 20 largest daily snowfall totals for February have occurred since the year 2000.
 The number is eight at Duluth, and seven in the Twin Cities.
 These numbers are two to four times greater than would be expected, based solely the lengths of each station's record.

 Not only have heavy snows become more common in February than they used to be, but they also have packed a bigger punch.
 The 2000s and 2010s were dotted with significant, and even extraordinary February winter storms.
-For instance, in 2004, the Twin Cities experienced its largest February snowstorm on record, but an even bigger storm in 2011 broke (and still holds) that record.
+For instance, in 2004, the Twin Cities experienced its largest February snowstorm on record, but an even bigger storm in 2011 broke (and still holds) that record-- and a whopper of a snowstorm during February 2023 is now a close second.
 Major February snowstorms and blizzards slammed Minnesota almost every year of the 2010s, and February 2019 shattered many snowfall records and produced a historic blizzard for the ages.

 It's not clear what's driving these changes in February's snowfall climatology, and it's also not clear whether they will be long-term and lasting changes.
 What is clear is that we can no longer assume that February will be a month of uneventful weather, lacking in winter storms.